orcastor/orcas/cmd/README.md

 cat password.txt | orcas-cli -action upload -local /path/to/file -remote /file -user orcas
 ```

-## Environment Variables

-The tool uses ORCAS system environment variable configuration, mainly including:

-- `ORCAS_BASE`: Base path, used to store metadata and other base files
-- `ORCAS_DATA`: Data path, used to store data files

-For detailed description, please refer to `core/const.go`.

 ## Default Administrator Account

 A default administrator account is automatically created when the system is initialized: